julien-arino/math-of-data-science/SLIDES/MATH2740-slides-00-course-organisation.md

 - Please use your `myumanitoba` email address.
 Use a tag such as `[MATH 2740]` in your subject line, if you want to be read..

-- There's an entry in the university address book with a phone for me.. don't bother!
+- There's an entry in the university address book with a phone for me.. don't bother: we don't have office phones anymore!
+(It will just take several years for this to be reflected in the address book)

 ---

 # Office hours

-- Because of the ongoing renovation of Machray Hall, I am sharing an office with 8 other colleagues
+- Because of the ongoing renovation of Machray Hall, I am sharing an office with 8 other colleagues.
+Next door are offices shared by another 8 and 4 colleagues

-- It is therefore not possible, at present, for me to commit to offering office hours, whether in person or by Zoom
+- It is therefore not possible for me to see you in my office

-- The situation may evolve during the term, I will keep you posted
+- I have booked 236 St Paul's College from 1600 to 1700 on Tuesday and Thursday for office hours

 ---